joinpursuit/8-0-technical-curriculum/03-react/deployment/readme.md

 ## Netlify

-[Netlify](https://www.netlify.com) offers a service to host React applications.
+[Netlify](https://www.netlify.com) offers a service to host React applications and has a free tier.
 It is a reasonably straightforward process to set up an application.

 In this class, you will use Netlify to host your React applications.